medopaw/uruk/README.md

 67. switchhosts
 68. tig
 69. tldr
+70. tmux
-70. vim
+71. vim
-71. visual-studio-code
+72. visual-studio-code
-72. wechat
+73. wechat
-73. windows-app
+74. windows-app
-74. xcode-command-line-tools
+75. xcode-command-line-tools
-75. xnviewmp
+76. xnviewmp
-76. zed
+77. zed

 All depended targets will be installed first.
 The dependency is specified in installation scripts by calling `install_if_needed`.
 You can modify installation script to customize your own installation.